Studying linguistics is not a job, it's a joy...

 In the following postgraduate courses at MMU:

-I am interested in supervising research in any of the above areas and approaches; I especially welcome projects that wish to explore discourse approaches to health, intercultural studies of health, and other related areas of the Medical Humanities and Health Communication.
+I especially welcome projects that wish to explore discourse approaches to health, illness and medical discourse, intercultural studies of health, and other related areas of the Medical Humanities and Health Communication.

 My research specialisms include (critical) discourse analysis, corpus linguistics, pragmatics, intercultural communication, figurative language.